Our Award-Winning Training Programme

 A dedicated member of staff is provided to help people gain the confidence, skills, qualifications and experience they need to drastically improve their prospects of securing paid work.
 We also support with soft skills such as timekeeping, language, personal hygiene and team-working.

 So far 44 of the 92 people we have supported through the programme have moved into employment.
 Many required a lot of support to become work and had either never worked before or not for a long time.

 - Training in Manual Handling, Health and Safety and Food Hygiene

-- Forklift truck classes with a theory and practical test so people can achieve recognised qualifications in operating Counterbalance and Reach trucks
+- Forklift truck training with a theory and practical test, so people can achieve recognised qualifications in operating Counterbalance and Reach trucks

-– PPE such as a high-visibility jacket, safety boots and gloves
+- Brand new PPE such as a high-visibility jacket, safety boots and gloves

 - The opportunity to provide food for tens of thousands of people in need at Yorkshire’s largest food charity.

 “The Employability project is a fantastic resource for people of all ages.
 At Royal Mencap we have referred people to gain the skills and confidence that they desperately lack to help them move forward into employment.

 Having the resource at FareShare Yorkshire that builds their skills further in an initially smaller and calmer environment is amazing.
 They gain the warehouse experience needed and the opportunity to gain their forklift licences gives them a massive jumpstart.

 These young people have only been on the course for a short period of time, but you can already see how much the course has changed them for the good.
 They seem to have developed confidence and optimism.”